FLYING taildraggers 1950-2003

 See: the author: Pilot Officer J. G. Magee, Jr.

-In the city I logged a few hours in a Link trainer, a pre-computer flight simulator, to develop skill in "blind flying", which is flying with reference only to instruments in the airplane.
+In Mexico city I logged a few hours in a Link trainer, a pre-computer flight simulator, to develop skill in "blind flying", which is flying with reference only to instruments in the airplane.

-On my way back to Maine I flew my longest hop ever, from Nuevo Laredo, Mexico to Pine Bluff, Arkansas, 635 statute miles at about 10,000' with a tailwind.
+On my way back to Maine I flew my longest hop ever, from Nuevo Laredo, Mexico, where I was cleared by Customs of both countries, to Pine Bluff, Arkansas, 642 statute miles at about 10,000' with a tailwind.
+The official range of the plane was 500 miles.
+On landing the engine was still running, but both gas tank needles were on E(mpty).
 My 2 days from Mexico to Maine in a little VFR plane might have been a record.
 I landed in a pasture near my father's business in Winthrop, and later tried to take off again.
 However, I forgot that on takeoffs from muddy fields the pilot is supposed to hold the stick way back to keep the tail low until leaving the ground, the opposite of the position for normal takeoffs.
 As I accelerated to about 25 mph, suddenly the wheels caught in the mud, the tail went up, things cascaded over my shoulders, and the plane came to rest with the bent propeller in the mud.

 I returned to my job in Greenland, while the farmer cut the field length in half with a new fence, and cows chewed holes in the plane fabric.
-One day, I was told, the mud had dried, the holes were patched, the wind was just right, and Bill Perry, the Augusta airport FBO, attached a new prop, squeezed aloft over the fence, and flew to a real airport which has since disappeared, South Portland beside the Rigby railroad yard.
+One day, I was told, the mud had dried, the holes were patched, the wind was just right, and Bill Perry, the Augusta airport FBO, attached a new prop, squeezed aloft over the fence, and flew to an airport which has since disappeared, South Portland's "Port Of Maine" airport (Google that), near the Rigby "railroad roundhouse".
+As of June 2024, the roundhouse and airport have been erased.

 The next year, 1955, I again went from Greenland to Maine, then by Skyranger to Mexico.
-I buzzed Niagara Falls, which was legal then but not now.
+Enroute I visited in Geneva NY an engineer friend from Greenland, Paul "PJ" McDonough, as shown in an issue of Geneva Times accessible by Googling my name.
+Continuing, I buzzed Niagara Falls, which was legal then but not now, and took this photo:

-One evening I landed for gasoline in southern Texas as another stack of 37 days was dwindling.
+In the evening of May 6 I landed for gasoline in southern Texas as another stack of 37 days was dwindling.
 I could reach the border at Laredo by 10 PM, but had never soloed in the dark.
-I figured I'd teach myself the new skill by continuing, like learning to swim by jumping off the dock, so I flew into the night.
-When I got a few miles from the glow of Laredo I searched in vain for where lighted airport runways were supposed to be.
+I figured I'd learn the new skill by just continuing, like learning to swim by jumping off the dock, so I flew into the night.
+When I got a few miles from the glow of Laredo ahead I searched in vain for where lighted airport runways were supposed to be.
 There was not even a street light to mitigate the darkness below.
 So I flew to the Rio Grande, the border with Mexico, its waters visible down but not ahead in the faint moonlight, turned downstream until I found a unique bend shown on the chart, then turned left for what I now calculated was the airport 2 miles ahead.
-There was a faint moon, but I couldn't see the airport until at the predicted moment I suddenly saw a runway below, indicating my dead reckoning had been perfect.
+I dimly recall that my altitude was about 500 feet.
+With the faint moon I couldn't see the airport ahead until at the predicted moment I suddenly saw a runway below, indicating my dead reckoning had been perfect.
 As I looped around to land I turned on the landing light.
-It didn't help, but blinded me, so I turned it off, circled away from the unseen hangars ahead, and returned to land in the dark, very cautiously since I could barely see down, but hardly at all ahead.
+It didn't help, but blinded me, so I turned it off, circled away from the unseen hangars ahead, and returned for a landing, very cautiously since I could barely see down, and hardly at all ahead.
 The hangars were visible only as I passed them.
 I came to a halt at the very end of the runway.
 The buildings were locked so there was no phone.
-I went to the adjacent deserted road for a car that might give me a lift.
-Perhaps 15 minutes later oner appeared and slowed.
+I went to the adjacent deserted road, looking for a car that might give me a lift to town.
+Perhaps 15 minutes later one appeared and slowed.
 The driver apparently thought better of my outstretched thumb, and started to drive onward.
-I shouted "PLEASE SEND A TAXI !".
-They stopped, and I was invited into the back seat.
+I shouted, "PLEASE SEND TAXI !"
+The car stopped, and I was invited into the back seat.
 In the front seats were two older ladies.
 Between them was propped a large shotgun, pointed just over my head.
 They said they had been hunting rattlesnakes, which lie on the hot pavement after dark.
-It was a good thing I hadn't attempted to walk the 5 miles to town.
+It was good I hadn't attempted to walk the 5 miles to town.

-The rainy season had begun, so I flew northward across a couple hundred miles of high central plateau under a low overcast, then down through corrugated jungle valleys to Ciudad Victoria for gasoline.
+The rainy season had begun, so I flew north across a couple hundred miles of high central plateau under a low overcast, then down through corrugated jungle valleys to Ciudad Victoria for gasoline.

 From there on the ground was much lower but the clouds were still at the same high elevation, so pilotage (navigation by comparing the map to the few features on the ground) to Texas became much easier.